Degree in Marine Technologies

 There are no special conditions or tests for access to the Degree in Marine Technologies.
 However, students are informed that in order to obtain the professional title of Second Class Machine Officer in the Merchant Navy, they must meet the following requirements external to the University:

-– Assessment of the minimum physical abilities required: Maintaining balance; going up and down stairs; manual and finger skills and endurance; lifting, dragging and carrying a load; squatting, kneeling and bending over; distinguishing a certain object or shape at a distance; hearing a sound of certain decibels at a certain frequency; etc.
+– Assessment of the minimum required physical skills: Maintaining balance; climbing and descending stairs; manual dexterity, finger dexterity and endurance; lifting, dragging and carrying a load; squatting, kneeling and bending; distinguishing a specific object or shape at a distance; hearing a sound of certain decibels at a specific frequency; etc.

-– Having passed the medical examination for maritime embarkation carried out by the Social Institute of the Navy.
-Graduates of this qualification must meet this requirement independently of their university studies.
+– To have passed the maritime medical examination for embarkation carried out by the Social Institute of the Navy.
+Graduates of this degree must fulfill this requirement externally and independently of their university studies.

-– Approval of professional specialty certificates before the DGMM
+– Recognition of professional specialty certificates before the DGMM

-– Processing of the Maritime Registration Book issued by the corresponding Maritime Captaincy.
+– Processing of the Maritime Registration Booklet issued by the corresponding Maritime Captaincy.

-– Have completed a period of embarkation of no less than 6 months.
-Students who study for a degree in Maritime Engineering from the University of La Laguna may have their professional internships completed during their studies recognised by the DGMM.
+– To have completed a period of sea service of no less than 6 months.
+Students pursuing a Bachelor's Degree in Maritime Engineering at the University of La Laguna may have their professional internships completed during their studies validated by the DGMM (Directorate General of the Merchant Marine).

 – Pass the professional suitability test determined by the Ministry of Public Works.